Academic Research on Value Chains

 Academic Research on Value Chains and Competitive Advantage

-includes value chain stages of what a firm needs to accomplish and describe the value chain ‘interrelationships’ as the commonalities and interdependencies between the stages.
-One of the other interesting researchers is provided by Armistead and Clark, who examine the use of the value chain in designing service operations strategy, suggesting a resource activity map to any service operation, which is based on a service delivery system that includes three dimensions: resources used, configuration of the resources, and service process flow.
+Further research includes work by Reed and DeFillippi (1990), who introduce the link between competitive advantage and competence developed within the firm, while Hofer and Schendel (1978) see competitive advantage as the unique position a firm develops relative to its competitors through its patterns of resource deployment.
+Other interesting insights have been provided by O’Sullivan and Geringer (1993), who describe the chain of activities as the natural value chain, which includes value chain stages regarding what a firm needs to accomplish and describes value chain “interrelationships” as the commonalities and interdependencies between the stages.
+Another piece of research by Armistead and Clark (1994), examines the use of a value chain in designing service operations strategy, suggesting that a resource activity should map to any service operation based on a service delivery system that includes three dimensions: resources used, configuration of the resources, and service process flow.